On P^1-stabilization in unstable motivic homotopy theory: Weakly-cellular resolutions of spaces and consequences

-\begin{rem} The construction shows that each $\mathscr X\lra{i,q}$ is a solvable motivic space.
+\begin{rem} The construction shows that each $\mathscr X\lra{i,q}$ is a motivic space with nilpotent fundamental sheaf of groups.
 Similarly if $\mathscr X$ is a nilpotent motivic space, then an induction argument making repeated appeal to \cite[Corollary 3.3.7]{AFHLocalization} together with the fact that the spaces $\tau_{\ge (n_i + q,q)} K(\mathbf A_i, n_i)$ are nilpotent (being grouplike commutative monoids) implies that each $\mathscr X\lra{i,q}$ is a nilpotent motivic space. \end{rem}